River Team: Etymology

 The name Team may have a Brittonic origin.
 The name may be from the Brittonic root tā-, with a sense of "melting, thawing, dissolving", plus a nasal root determinative, giving a form of *tā-m- or *tā-n-.
 However, Team has also been associated with the Indo-European *temhx-, "dark" and *tṃh-, "cut" or "be cut".

 Course

 Its source is near Annfield Plain, where it is known as Kyo Burn.
-Then changing its name again to Causey Burn as it flows underneath the famous Causey Arch.
+Briefly known as Houghwell Burn, it then changes its name again to Causey Burn as it flows underneath the famous Causey Arch.
 It then flows past Beamish Museum in County Durham (where it is known as Beamish Burn) then crosses the border into Gateshead flowing through Lamesley.
 Continuing on into the Team Valley, the river flows through a culvert in the middle of the roundabout underneath the A1 road, it then continues through the Team Valley Trading Estate through a covered culvert, before emerging to the surface halfway along.

 It then flows through the site of the 1990 National Garden Festival, before finally discharging into the River Tyne in Dunston.
 This area is known as Teams, after the river.
+At the mouth is the Dunston Staiths.